Studying Modern Languages? Click here to access the latest faculty materials. Glow logon required.

-All pupils in S1, S2 and S3 learn both French and Spanish in line with the government’s 1 + 2 Policy and will be able to continue the study of these two languages until the end of their Broad General Education.
-They learn to read, write, listen and talk in French and Spanish and also gain an understanding of French and Spanish cultures and of the culture of many of the other French and Spanish speaking countries across the world.
+All pupils in S1 and S2 learn both French and Spanish in line with the government’s 1 + 2 Policy and are able to continue the study of these two languages until the end of their Broad General Education.
+They learn to read, write, listen and talk in French and Spanish and also gain an understanding of the culture of France and Spain and many of the other French and Spanish speaking countries across the world.

-Italian may be taken as a crash course in S5 and/or S6 where pupils can benefit from the transferable skills gained in either French or German.
+Italian may be taken as a crash course in S5 and/or S6 where pupils can benefit from the transferable skills gained in either French, German or Spanish.
 For a pupil who has come to Mackie with no previous knowledge of any foreign language, learning Italian could also be seen as an opportunity to gain a qualification in a Modern Foreign Language.

 In addition to all this, in 2017 we began working with the Confucius Hub in Aberdeenshire and can now offer Mandarin as an optional language in S4, S5 and S6.

 The Faculty of Modern Languages is also quite unique in the North-east of Scotland as it offers pupils the opportunity to take the Scottish Languages Baccalaureate, a qualification widely promoted by the Scottish government, with successful pupils every year since the qualification was introduced.
 French, Spanish, Italian and Mandarin – there is certainly much on offer for pupils who want to go far!